Ophorigbala

 Ophorigbala is a town in Ughievwen Clan, Ughelli South LGA of Delta State, Nigeria.
 Located on the right bank of River Forcados.
 Ophorigbala shares boundaries with Otutuama, Esaba, Ighwreogun communities and Gbekebo Community on the over-side of the Forcados river.

 Government

-An elected President General rule over the town, the President General is assisted by Vice Chairmen, Spokesmen, Secretaries, Treasurers and others elected in a community conference.
+An elected President General rule over the town, the President General is assisted by Vice Chairmen, Spokesmen, Secretaries, Treasurers, and others elected in a community conference.

 Subdivisions

-Ophorigbala is divided into has three quarters namely Erhurun quarter, Ughere quarter, Adjekota quarter.
+Ophorigbala is divided into has three quarters, namely: Erhurun quarter, Ughere quarter and Adjekota quarter.

 Geography

 The community is situated in the rain forest occurring in flat-floored valleys and adjoining low-lying areas to the Forcados River, which runs through Ophorigbala before merging into the Warri River.

 Religion

 Christianity is the most practiced religion.

 Education

 It has a government primary school Taku Primary School and Ophorigbala Mixed Secondary School a government secondary school which student from other communities also attend.
 Numerous private schools operate there.